-Limited Submission (LS) funding opportunity announcements are distributed in a targeted fashion to faculty via the Office of Research Development (ORD) email address: email@example.com.
+Limited Submission (LS) funding opportunity announcements are distributed in a targeted fashion to faculty via the Research Development email address: email@example.com.
 The announcements provide a brief description of the opportunity, a link to the funding agency's site, and internal and external deadlines.
-Open Opportunities for which an institutional nominee has not been authorized are also posted on the ORD website.
+Open Opportunities for which an institutional nominee has not been authorized are also posted on this website.

-ORD makes every effort to identify all LS opportunities and notify faculty.
-If a faculty member or research administrator identifies a LS opportunity that is not listed in Open Opportunities, it is her/his responsibility to contact ORD.
+We make every effort to identify all LS opportunities and notify faculty.
+If a faculty member or research administrator identifies a LS opportunity that is not listed in Open Opportunities, it is her/his responsibility to contact us.

 Letters of Intent

 Faculty interested in applying for a limited submission funding opportunity are required to submit an internal letter of intent (LOI).
 The form should be submitted via NITROCompetitions.
 If the number of LOIs submitted is less than what is allowed by the sponsor, applicants are authorized as institutional nominees to submit a proposal to the sponsor.